Advik274/SQL_Queries_gen/README.md

 4. Update the `file_path` variable to point to your CSV file.
 5. Run the script to generate the SQL queries.
 6. The output will be saved as `SQL_Insert_Queries1.txt`.

+## Contributions
+Feel free to fork this repository and contribute to improving the project!

+## Contact
+For any inquiries or suggestions, feel free to contact me through [LinkedIn](https://www.linkedin.com/in/arnav-latiyan-696615297/).